Ayushi2006/Trex/README.md

 # T-Rex Runner Game

-A simple browser game inspired by the Chrome offline dinosaur game.
+A simple browser-based runner game inspired by the Chrome offline dinosaur game.
+The player controls a T-Rex that must jump over obstacles while the score increases over time.

-This project was created while learning JavaScript fundamentals and basic game logic.
+This project was built while learning JavaScript and basic game development concepts such as animations, collision detection, and object spawning.

 ## Features

-* Jump mechanics for the player
+* Jump mechanics using keyboard controls
 * Random obstacle generation
+* Moving background and clouds
 * Score tracking system
-* Simple keyboard controls
-* Lightweight browser-based gameplay
+* Game over and restart functionality
+* High score storage using local storage

 ## Technologies Used

 * HTML
 * CSS
 * JavaScript
+* p5.js / p5.play library

 ## How to Run the Game